kevinolega/minimalchanges/_posts/2011-10-03-how-often-should-i-read-books-or-blogs-go-to-seminars-or-church.md

 ---
 layout: post
-title: How Often Should I?
-(Read books or blogs, go to seminars or Church)
+title: How Often Should You Read books or Blogs, Go to Seminars or Church)
 date: 2011-10-03 11:00
 author: minimalc
 comments: true